 Driving time: ca. 4 hours Stopover: 1 night You can't miss: Church of the Good Shepherd Adress: Pioneer Drive, Lake Tekapo 7999, Neuseeland

 After stopping at the Lakes I drove on to Mount Cook.
 Normally, the view during the drive is breathtaking, since you are driving straight towards the highest mountain in New Zealand.
 Unluckily, that was not the case for the day I’ve been there.
 In the valley of the mountain lies a hiking trail, which leads to a glacier lake.
 When I was there the trail was closed, because the bridges were damaged from a storm earlier that year.
 Ideally, you inform yourself before you come here.

 Driving time: ca. 1,5 hours from Lake Pukaki You can't miss: The Hooker Valley Track

 You could look for a camping spot around Mount Cook or Lake Pukaki, since you have to drive back the road you came from.
-As an alternative, we kept driving to a camping ground near Wanaka.
-The reason being is, that we wanted to attempt the Roy’s Peak sunrise hike the next morning.
+As an alternative, I kept driving to a camping ground near Wanaka.
+The reason being is, that I wanted to attempt the Roy’s Peak sunrise hike the next morning.
 It would have taken too long driving to Wanaka in the morning before the hike.
 If you have more time, you could sleep at Lake Pukaki for one night and then do the hike after that in Wanaka.